TheAdamBC/AdamBC/DOCUMENTATION.md

 6. Unzip the Adam BC folder you downloaded and open the folder in your code editor command terminal.

-7. Open command prompt run the npm installation below to install Adam BC's dependency modules.
+7. Open command prompt run the npm installation below to install Adam BC's NPM dependency modules.

   <br/>

   _npm install_

+  Then install python dependencies (Make sure to have pip8 or greater installed).

+  _npm run pyinstall_

   <br/>